Ibn Marwan Mosque: History

-The mosque is name after Sheikh Ali ibn Marwan who belonged to the Hasani family.
+The year of construction for this mosque is unknown but it existed in the early 14th century CE (8th century Hijri).
+The mosque is named after Sheikh Ali ibn Marwan who belonged to the Hasani family.
 The Hasani family came from the Maghreb and settled in Gaza where Ibn Marwan died on 26 Dhu al-Qa'dah 715 Hijri (22 February 1316 CE).
 Ibn Marwan was considered a saint during his lifetime by the people of Gaza and his tomb became a site of ziyarah after his death.
 The mosque sits in the north east corner of the cemetery where Ibn Marwan was buried.

-The mosque contain various historical inscriptions.
-There are two inscriptions above the gate of the minaret detailing a renovation that took place in 725 Hijri (1325 CE), under the supervision of a Muhammad bin Baktamur, who was potentially the governer of Gaza with the same name according to historian Moshe Sharon.
-Baktamur, the governer of Gaza became mayor on 5 Muharram 710 Hijri (4 June 1310) and then further promoted to the great Hajib of Damascus in 711 Hijri (1311).
+The mosque contain various historical inscriptions, which were photographed by Max van Berchem and his colleagues and then later studied by Moshe Sharon in Corpus Inscriptionum Arabicarum Palaestinae.
+There are two inscriptions above the gate of the minaret detailing a renovation that took place in 725 Hijri (1325 CE), under the supervision of a Muhammad bin Baktamur, who was potentially the governor of Gaza with the same name according to historian Moshe Sharon.
+Baktamur, the governor of Gaza became mayor on 5 Muharram 710 Hijri (4 June 1310) and then further promoted to the great Hajib of Damascus in 711 Hijri (1311).
 He was arrested in the year 715 Hijri (1315) and then in 723 Hirji (1325 CE) he went on to become governor of Alexandria before dying in 724 Hirji (1324 CE).
 In these renovations the iwans of the prayer hall were expanded, the minaret was renovated and six shop were constructed.
 The revenue from said shops was used to fund the upkeep the nearby mausoleum of Ibn Marwan, located in the graveyard adjacent to the mosque, and pay the salary of the muezzin and the imam.